Recent Blog Posts

 5 Safety Tips for Divorcing an Abusive Spouse

 On average, it takes victims of domestic violence or spousal abuse seven attempts to leave the abuser before they finally succeed.
 The reasons that so many women - and sometimes men - stay in abusive and dangerous relationships are complex.
 Abusers often isolate their victims from others who could help them and create a situation where the victim is financially dependent on the abuser.
 Others stay because the abuser has threatened to harm them or their children should they leave.
 If this is the situation you are in, you should know that there is a way out.
 If you are ready to seek a divorce and a safe exit from your abusive marriage, there are steps an attorney can take to help protect you.
-The Foray Firm is committed to helping people who are facing spousal abuse stay safe during and after the divorce process.
+The Foray Hurst Firm is committed to helping people who are facing spousal abuse stay safe during and after the divorce process.

 What if I am Financially Dependent on My Abusive Spouse?